 When 30% or more of the head is chipped off, the Hillsachs lesion is sufficiently large enough to engage or catch on the front of the glenoid.
 While not all Hillsachs lesions are painful, this catching can result in a sore shoulder and severely limit your motion.
-Over time, the repetitive catching can re-tear the previously fixed labrum.
-To stop this from happening again, the surgeon may fill the defect on the back of the humeral head so it stops catching.
-This can be accomplished by placing a HemiCAP[®] implant into the defect, restoring the shape of the humeral head and allowing it to articulate smoothly again without catching.
+Over time, the repetitive catching can re-tear the labrum that was previously fixed.
+To stop this from happening again, the surgeon may fill the defect on the back of the head so that it stops catching.
+This can be accomplished by placing a HemiCAP[®] implant into the defect, restoring the shape of the humeral head and allowing it to articulate again without catching.

 Another type of traumatic lesion can occur when the anchors used to fix soft tissue damage in your shoulder (i.e. rotator cuff repair) loosen and rub against the humeral head.
-This tears the surface cartilage, resulting in exposed bone and a painful lesion.
-A Shoulder HemiCAP® implant can restore the joint by being placed into the damaged area, covering the defect.
+This windshield wiper effect tears the surface cartilage, resulting in exposed bone and a painful lesion.
+A HemiCAP® can restore the joint by being placed into the damaged area, covering the defect.
 This seals off the exposed bone to create a new smooth surface.